 We run Personal Licence training, PPL Holder courses, PPL Writing Sessions and bespoke species training courses.

 For information on training and competency assessment visit the Education, Training and Competence pages on the BMS SharePoint Site.

 HOME OFFICE ADMINISTRATION UNIT

-For all information regarding Home Office Licencing, Ethical Review or further information on the Animals (Scientific Procedures) Act at the University of Oxford please visit the Home Office Admin Unit SharePoint site.
+For all information regarding Home Office Licencing, Ethical Review or further information on the Animals (Scientific Procedures) Act at the University of Oxford please visit the Home Office Administration pages on the BMS SharePoint site.